nchandhi/ncdatarepo1/documents/TechnicalArchitecture.md

 SQL scripts for the customer, product and order details are the primary input into the system.
 These tables are uploaded and stored for downstream insight generation.

 ### SQL Database in Fabric
 Stores uploaded customer information, product details and order history tables.
 Serves as the primary knowledge source to surface insights in the web application.
+And persists chat history and session context for the web interface.
+Enables retrieval of past interactions.

 ### Azure OpenAI Service
 Provides large language model (LLM) capabilities to support natural language querying.